letsdrink/ouzo/docs/utils/joiner.rst

 Joiner
 ======

-Helper to join array elements into string using the previously configured separator.
+Joins array text elements together with a separator.
+Returns a string.

 ----

 on
 ~~
-Static method to create a ``Joiner`` object and defining separator.
+Static method to create a ``Joiner`` object and define a separator.

 **Parameters:** ``$separator``